-- Pharmacies/DME providers must obtain a legible signature from the Medicaid member, their caregiver, or their designee to confirm receipt of the prescription drugs, over-the-counter products, medical/surgical supplies, and DME items when picked up from the provider.
+Pharmacies/DME providers must obtain a signature from the Medicaid member, their caregiver, or their designee to confirm receipt of the prescription drugs, over-the-counter products, medical/surgical supplies, and DME items when picked up from the provider.
 The pharmacy must have documentation confirming the prescription number(s), date of pick-up and signature.
 One signature is sufficient for multiple prescriptions being picked up at one time.
-Claim submission is not proof that the prescription or fiscal order was actually furnished. - Providers must ensure that a pharmacist counsel the patient consistent with federal (including but not limited to 42 CFR § 456.705(c) and SSA § 1927 (g)(2)(A)(ii)) and State law, rule, or regulation (8 NYCRR § 63.6(8)), and retain records for six years of provision of counseling in compliance with federal and State law, rule, or regulation.
-Reminder, counseling must include proper storage and use of the drug or item dispensed. - The pharmacy is accountable to provide intact, usable product.
-Replacement for any recalled, defective, or otherwise unusable product is the responsibility of the provider. - All Medicaid claims for drugs, over-the-counter products, or medical/surgical supplies that were not furnished (i.e., no proof of receipt) to the Medicaid member must be reversed within 14 days.
+Claim submission is not proof that the prescription or fiscal order was actually furnished.
+Providers must ensure that a pharmacist counsel the patient consistent with federal (including but not limited to 42 CFR § 456.705(c) and SSA § 1927 (g)(2)(A)(ii)) and State law, rule, or regulation (8 NYCRR § 63.6(8)), and retain records for six years of provision of counseling in compliance with federal and State law, rule, or regulation.

+All Medicaid claims for prescription drugs, over-the-counter products, or medical/surgical supplies that were not furnished (i.e., no proof of receipt) to the Medicaid member must be reversed within 14 days.